cmooneycollett/cmooneycollett.github.io/_posts/2023-07-01-writing-a-linkedlist-in-rust.md

 List-type data structures are typically stored in contiguous regions of memory that are resized to accommodate more elements as they grow in size.
 The reallocation and copying of list elements take an increasing amount of time, growing in proportion to the size of the list.
 While adding elements to a list data structure runs with amortised constant time complexity, the periodic reallocation and copying may present noticeable performance impacts at large sizes.

-Linked-list-type data structures are typically stored in dynamically-allocated heap memory, with the nodes not necessarily stored in a particular order.
+Linked-list-type data structures are typically stored in dynamically allocated heap memory, with the nodes not necessarily stored in a particular order.
 Adding and removing items from a linked list will always be a constant time operation without the additional overhead of reallocating and copying its elements into larger sections of memory.

 These useful properties of the linked list allow it to be used in modeling queues and stacks of objects or data items in programming problems.
 You'll be happy you dove down this rabbit hole!